TuDo-Makerspace/DIY-PCB-Etching/README.md

 ## Step 2: Preparing the Print

 Once the PCB design is finished, we can prepare the print.
 For this, we need to export the PCB as a SVG file.
-To do this, open the plot dialog via `File -> Plot...`.
+To do this, open the plot dialog via `File -> Print...`.
 Then:

   1. Traces: Export a black and white SVG with the edge cuts and back copper layer (B.Cu).
   2. Silkscreen: Export a **mirrored** black and white SVG with the edge cuts and the front silkscreen layer (F.Silkscreen).
 To mirror the SVG, tick the `Print mirrored` checkbox.